mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 These rollbacks happen all the time in first person shooters but you rarely notice, because your local player state and the corrected state almost always agree.
 When they don't, it's usually because you've experienced a patch of really bad network conditions and the server didn't receive all your inputs, or something happened on the server that can't be predicted from your inputs alone (another player shot you), or... because you were cheating :)

 What's interesting is that client-side prediction doesn't require determinism.
-It doesn't hurt of course, but since the client and server exchange state instead of just inputs, any non-determinism is quickly squashed by applying state to keep the simulations in sync.
+It doesn't hurt of course, but since the client and server exchange state as well as inputs, any non-determinism is quickly squashed by applying state to keep the simulations in sync.
 In effect, all client-side prediction requires is a _close enough_ extrapolation from a player state given the same inputs for approximately a quarter of a second.

 So client side prediction works _great_ for first person shooters, but is it a good technique for networking a physics simulation?

 In a first person shooter prediction is applied only to your local player character and perhaps objects you are carrying like items and weapons, but in a physics simulation what needs to be predicted to hide latency?
 Not only your own character, but any objects you interact with as well.
 This means if you pick up an object and throw it at a stack of objects, the client side prediction would need to include the set of objects you interact with, and in turn any objects they interact with, and so on.

-While this could _theoretically_ work, it's easy to see that the worst case for a player throwing a cube at a large stack of cubes is a client predicting the _entire simulation_.
+While this could _theoretically_ work, it's easy to see that the worst case when a player throws a cube at a large stack of cubes is a client predicting the _entire simulation_.
 Under typical internet conditions it can be expected that players will need to predict up to 250ms to hide latency and at 60HZ this means a client-side prediction of 15 frames.
 Physics simulations are usually pretty expensive, so anything that requires 15 invisible rollback simulation frames for each frame of real simulation is probably not practical.

 # What could a solution look like?